This post may contain affiliate links.

 These easy Greek Meatballs are so flavorful and the perfect addition to rice or hummus bowls or eaten on their own.
 Your favorite Greek flavors come together to create a meatball your family will go crazy for!
 These also freeze great for later!

-We rotate between a lot of meatball recipes like these Mediterranean Baked Turkey Meatballs, Baked Chicken Meatballs, Beef Kafta Meatballs, and Air Fryer Meatballs.
+We rotate between a lot of meatball recipes like these Meatballs in Pesto Sauce, Mediterranean Baked Turkey Meatballs, Baked Chicken Meatballs, Beef Kafta Meatballs, and Air Fryer Meatballs.

 Recipe Ingredients